OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 After you complete the wizard, it creates a `my-office-add-in` folder, which contains a `manifest.xml` file.
 You will use the manifest to sideload and test your add-in at the end of the quick start.

+> [!TIP]
+> You can ignore the *next steps* guidance that the Yeoman generator provides after the add-in project's been created.
+The step-by-step instructions within this article provide all of the guidance you'll need to complete this tutorial.

 ## Secure the app

 [!include[HTTPS guidance](../includes/https-guidance.md)]